iretes/IR-proj/README.md

 The project's directory structure includes the following main files and folders:

 ```
-IR-proj # TODO:
+IR-proj # TODO: re-check
   │── docs                          # folder storing the html documentation
   |── glove                         # folder storing the glove dataset
   |── img                           # folder storing images of the experiments
   |── sift                          # folder storing the sift dataset
   |── siftsmall                     # folder storing the siftsmall dataset
   |── create_glove_dataset.py       # generates the glove dataset
   |── faiss_comparison.ipynb        # compares the performance of the faiss library with the implemented method
+  |── fuzzyPQ_experiments.ipynb     # experiments with the fuzzy product quantization
   |── large_scale_experiments.ipynb # large scale experiments
   |── results_comparison.md         # comparison of the results obtained in the original article
   |── search_approaches.py          # implementation of the search approaches
   |── small_scale_experiments.ipynb # small scale experiments
   └── utils.py                      # implementation of utility functions
 ```

 ## References